Coronavirus Prevention Measures

 What You Need to Know About COVID-19 (Coronavirus)

-This page will be updated regularly with relevant information for the Anderson Ranch Arts Center community.
+This page will be updated with relevant information for the Anderson Ranch Arts Center community.

 Anderson Ranch Arts Center continues to closely monitor the public health situation regarding COVID-19 (Coronavirus) and is following recommendations from the Centers for Disease Control and Prevention to ensure the safety of our students, faculty, visitors and staff during this stay-at-home order.

-Right now, the campus is closed through the stay-at-home order and our staff is working remotely.
+Right now, the campus is open with limited capacity and safety considerations in mind.
 Please call 970-923-3181 for additional information.

-We are still preparing for a dynamic summer and adding some efforts around on-campus sanitation, prevention and monitoring alongside the sanitation measures and precautions we already have in place.
+We are preparing for a dynamic summer and efforts around on-campus sanitation, prevention, monitoring and precautionary measures have been in place for some time.
 This ensures your experience on campus is as safe and comfortable as possible.
-We have also updated our cancelation policy for Summer 2020.

-The Colorado Department of Public Health & Environment states that there are confirmed cases in Colorado and Pitkin County.
-Colorado Gov. Jared Polis mandated a stay-at-home order on March 26 to protect public health and our vulnerable populations, and prevent the spread of the COVID-19 virus.
-The State encourages residents and visitors to take precautions to prevent transmission of COVID-19.
+The Colorado Department of Public Health & Environment states that there continue to be confirmed cases in Colorado and Pitkin County.
+Colorado Gov. Jared Polis and the State encourage residents and visitors to take precautions to prevent transmission of COVID-19.
 The safety of our travelers and residents is our highest priority.
 The State encourages those most at risk — older adults and people with serious chronic medical conditions — to take stronger precautions to avoid infection, including postponing non-essential travel.

 Centers for Disease Control and Prevention